EL ANATSUI: 'Go Back and Pick'

 Photos: Jonathan Greet

-El Anatsui’s internationally renowned sculptural experiments continue to challenge the way we look at sculpture today.
-Best known, during the first two decades of the 21st century, for his sumptuous, large-scale tapestries composed of recycled aluminium bottle tops, Anatsui here returns to his original and primary material of wood.
-‘Go Back and Pick’ presents a brand-new series of wall-hanging sculptures, which develop from and extend beyond the planar wooden reliefs central to his practice in the 1980s and 90s.
+El Anatsui’s internationally renowned sculptural practice continues to challenge the way we look at sculpture today.
+In the London exhibitions, his focus is on wood, his original and primary material.
+‘Go Back and Pick’ presents a new series of wall-mounted sculptures, which evolve from the planar wooden reliefs that characterised his art in the 1980s and 1990s.

-To understand Anatsui’s extraordinary creative trajectory, one must consider the broader historical context of the Sankofa (go-back-and-pick) movement in post-Independence Ghana.
-When Anatsui, in 1969, graduated from Ghana’s premier College of Art, KNUST in Kumasi, its teaching programme reflected a curriculum primarily designed for use in British art schools, and took no account of indigenous arts traditions.
-Recognising the need for a fresh visual language capable of responding to the vibrant changes occurring locally, the Ghanaian doctrine of Sankofa argued for the necessity of returning to African arts and sculptural traditions for inspiration.
-Leaving western media aside, Anatsui’s early sculptural experiments used hand crafted wooden trays onto which he burned patterns and symbols found in Ghanaian sources such as Kente and Adinkra fabrics.
+To appreciate Anatsui’s extraordinary creative trajectory, one must consider the broader historical context post-Independence Ghana, and the emergent Sankofa movement from which the current exhibitions take their title.
+Sankofa is an Akan word, an Adinkra bird symbol from Ghana that exhorts the importance of learning from the past, reclaiming lost knowledge, and integrating these lessons into the present to build a stronger future.
+In 1969, when Anatsui graduated from the KNUST school of art in Kumasi, its teaching programme followed British curriculum and took no account of local arts traditions.
+In recognition of the need for a fresh visual language that responded to the important changes occurring locally, the Ghanaian doctrine of Sankofa promoteda return to African arts and sculptural traditions for inspiration.
+Leaving the materials of art school aside, in his early sculptural experiments Anatsui employed hand crafted wooden trays onto which he burned patterns and motifs sourced in Ghanaian culture, such as Adinkra symbols.
 His decision to step beyond his westernised art training sparked what he later called the ‘indigenisation of my practice.’

-‘Go Back and Pick’ highlights Anatsui’s most recent wooden panel works, which mine this deep and productive seam.
-From the outset, Anatsui has always insisted on the broad range of freedoms discoverable within these sculptures.
+‘Go Back and Pick’ features Anatsui’s most recent wooden panel works, which mine this deep and fertile seam in his sculptural practice.
+From the outset, Anatsui has always insisted on what he calls “the unfixed form”, the broad range of freedoms to be discovered in his sculpture.
 The modular nature and flexibility of the panel pieces allow for a range of spatially adaptive reconfigurations to the hanging sequence.
-Rather than having a fixed and final form, each panel piece can be rearranged to offer alternative combinations.
-As scholars Okwui Enwezor and Chika Okeke-Agulu note, the ‘form-shape and surface colour compositions are potentially free to be manipulated … uninhibited by whatever might have been the artist’s original composition.’
+Rather than having a fixed and final form, each panel piece can be rearranged at will to offer alternative combinations.
+As renowned scholars Okwui Enwezor and Chika Okeke-Agulu note, “the form-shape and surface-colour compositions are potentially free to be manipulated […] uninhibited by whatever might have been the artist’s original composition.”